jerekapyaho/eumemberdata/README.md

     \copy city from 'city.csv' with csv header

-Execute a similar command for each CSV file city, country, membership, union_name.
+Execute a similar command for each CSV file city, country, membership, union_name, city_name, country_name.